Pseudo-Marginal Hamiltonian Monte Carlo: Pseudo-marginal Hamiltonian Monte Carlo

 with $\mathbf{U}_{k}:=\left(\mathbf{U}_{k,1},\ldots,\mathbf{U}_{k,N}\right)$ and \( \omega_{\theta}\left(y_{k},\mathbf{U}_{k,i}\right)=\frac{g_{\theta}(y_{k}\mid X_{k,i})f_{\theta}(X_{k,i})}{q_{\theta}(X_{k,i}\mid y_{k})}, \) where $X_{k,i}=\gamma_{k}(\theta,\mathbf{U}_{k,i})$ and $\mathbf{U}_{k,i}\overset{\text{i.i.d.}}{\sim}\mathcal{N}\left(0_{p},I_{p}\right)$.
 We thus have $D=TNp$ in this scenario and

 The pseudo-marginal MH\ algorithm can mix very poorly if the relative variance of the likelihood estimator is large; e.g. if $N=1$ in (\ref{eq:likelihoodestimator}).
-In the pseudo-marginal Hamiltonian dynamics context, the case $N=1$ corresponds to an Hamiltonian dynamics on a re-parameterisation of the original joint model and can work well in the absence of multimodality; see e.g. \cite{betancourt2015}.
-Thus, we expect pseudo-marginal HMC to be less sensitive to the choice of $N$ than pseudo-marginal HM; see Section~\ref{sec:discussion} for empirical results.
+In the pseudo-marginal Hamiltonian dynamics context, the case $N=1$ corresponds to an Hamiltonian dynamics on a re-parameterization of the original joint model and can work well for simple targets; see e.g. \citep{betancourt2015}.
+Thus, we expect pseudo-marginal HMC to be much less sensitive to the choice of $N$ than pseudo-marginal MH; see Section~\ref{sec:discussion} for empirical results.